 - Alyssa Trenery, recent Capstone Scholar

-Students are invited into the Capstone Scholars Program as incoming freshmen, based on the information they submit in their application for admission.
+Students are invited into the Capstone Scholars Program as incoming freshmen based on the information they submit in their application for admission.
 No separate application is required, and Capstone is open to all majors.
-All accepted students who apply by the December 1 deadline are given consideration, and Capstone Scholars are usually notified of their admission into the program in early March.
-Students admitted into the program for fall 2018 presented midrange SAT scores of 1340-1410 (critical reading and math sections only), midrange ACT composite scores of 29-31, and very strong high school GPAs.
+All accepted students who apply by the Dec.
+1 deadline are given consideration, and Capstone Scholars are usually notified of their admission into the program in early March.
+Students admitted into the program for fall 2021 presented midrange SAT scores of 1340-1420, midrange ACT composite scores of 30-32 and very strong high school GPAs.

 Capstone Scholars can and do!
 Through special Study Abroad programs, students often spend their spring break and Maymester abroad.
-Locations and courses are often selected based on student interest.
-Recently Capstone Scholars traveled to Nicaragua for service learning in international health care, experienced sustainable living in Iceland, and went on a journey of self discovery in Spain and Morocco.
+Locations and courses are often selected based on student interest and unique topics.
+Recently, Capstone Scholars traveled to Guatemala for service learning in international health care, experienced sustainability of earth and self in Costa Rica, and explored the application of information literacy and technology in Iceland.